 Budget Development Cycle

-The next two-year cycle begins July 1, 2019.
-The Proposed Budget will present projected operating revenues and expenditures for the two fiscal years: Fiscal Years (FY) 2019/20 – 2020/21.
+The currently completed budget process projected operating revenues and expenditures for the two fiscal years: Fiscal Years (FY) 2019/20 – 2020/21.
+The next two-year cycle begins July 1, 2021.

 - Maintaining safe and clean public areas

-- Maintaining the number of sworn police officers on the streets and fire engines in service
+- Maintaining sworn police officers on the streets/the number of fire engines in service

-Please join the conversation TODAY.
-Tell us what is important to you by completing a Community Feedback survey:
+Tell us what is important to you by:

 2019 Budget Development Presentations